Santiago Canyon College: Athletics

-Men's and Women's Cross Country
+Men's and women's cross country

 Cross Country is SCC's longest tenured sport having started in 2002.
-The team is led by Head Coach Shawn Cummins and is assisted by Patrick Imfeld and Yoseline Torres.
 Over the years, this program has boasted a number of All-American, All-State, and All OEC selections.

-Women's Softball
+Women's softball

 In spring 2016, the Hawks won the California Community College Athletic Association state championship in women's softball.

-Women's Soccer
+Women's soccer

 The Hawks won back-to-back state championships in 2018 and 2019.

-Men's Soccer
+Men's soccer

-The Men's Soccer team had its inaugural season in 2004.
-The team is currently led by Head Coach Jimmy Obleda and is assisted by Tony Bruce, Sol Campos, Mike Rubio and Claine Plummer.
+The men's soccer team had its inaugural season in 2004.

+Men's volleyball

 In spring 2017, Santiago debuted a men's volleyball team.

 Student body

-Santiago Canyon College has a total undergraduate population of 13,613.
-36% of the student population is part-time.
-51% of the student body is male and 49% is female.
+In 2014, Santiago Canyon College had a total undergraduate population of 13,613.
+36% of the student population was part-time.
+51% of the student body was male and 49% was female.